InfraBlockchain/yosemite-j/README.md

 ### Blockchain Setup
 Please refer to the [Yosemite Blockchain Guide](https://github.com/YosemiteLabs/yosemite-public-blockchain/blob/yosemite-master/yosemite_bios/yosemite_bios_testnet_permissioned.md) for getting prepared.
-You should know that your HTTP endpoints for blockchain node and `keosd` for your wallet access.
+You should be aware of HTTP endpoints for blockchain node and `keosd` for your wallet access.

 Public testnet(http://testnet.yosemitelabs.org:8888) is already given for developers and it is recommended to run `keosd` in secure environment.

 ### Dependency

+#### Build and add archive
 1. Build the library project
 ```
 > git clone git@github.com:YosemiteLabs/yosemite-j.git